 Natural Sights Of Northern Europe

 While city life in Northern Europe and vibrant is fascinating, many people come to the area to explore the stunning natural sights such as the fjords of Norway and the wonderful lakes of Finland.
 While scenery may be one of the most attractive features of the region, one of the biggest attractions is actually not on land but in the sky, where the Aurora Borealis, or Northern Light, can be seen regularly in the northern areas of the country when the skies are clear.
 Russia may be best known for its historical cities, but from the mountains of the Caucasus to the shores of Lake Baikal, it also has plenty of natural beauty of its own too.
+But personally my favorite country in the region is Norway, particularly in the winter, oddly!
+Oslo has so many fun things to do in the winter.

 Getting Around The Region